-If history hadn't changed, we would be watching Gabrielle Reece dominate Mintonette, Tony Hawk would be a leader in the world of sidewalk surfing, and Forrest Gump would have been an amazing wiff waff player.
-Check out these and the names of seven other sports before they became what we know them as today.
+If history hadn't changed, we would be watching Gabrielle Reece dominate mintonette, Tony Hawk would be a leader in the world of sidewalk surfing, and Forrest Gump would have been an amazing wiff waff player.
+Check out the names of 10 sports before they became what we know them as today.

-2. Battledore and Shuttlecock.
-It’s not exactly fair to say that this is what Badminton was once called—it might be more appropriate to say this game evolved into Badminton.
-Battledore and Shuttlecock was an old game quite similar to Badminton minus the net.
-The players simply tried to keep the shuttlecock in the air as long as possible by batting it around amongst one another with racquets, also known as battledores.
+It’s not exactly fair to say that this is what badminton was once called—it might be more appropriate to say this game evolved into badminton.
+Battledore and shuttlecock was an old game quite similar to badminton, minus the net.
+The players simply tried to keep the shuttlecock in the air as long as possible by batting it around with racquets (known as battledores).

-3. Mintonette.
-Speaking of Badminton, it’s why volleyball was originally called Mintonette by its creator, William G. Morgan.
-Because much of the game play was similar to Badminton, he simply named it after the existing sport.
-Back when it was called Mintonette, players actually had to dribble the ball like basketball.
-The name changed when a player suggested the ball volleyed over the net like cannon fire; the name eventually stuck.
+Speaking of badminton, that game is the reason today's volleyball was originally called mintonette.
+Because much of the game play was similar to badminton (players keep an object bouncing back and forth across a net), its creator, William G. Morgan, the director of a Massachusetts YMCA, simply named it something similar to the existing sport.
+The name changed when a player suggested the ball volleyed over the net like cannon fire, and eventually the new term stuck.

-5. Paddle Rackets.
 When Joe Sobek invented racquetball in 1950, he didn’t call it that.
-He named his creation "paddle rackets” and even founded the National Paddle Rackets Association in 1952.
+He named his creation "paddle rackets," and even founded the National Paddle Rackets Association in 1952.
 As it gained popularity, professional tennis player Bob McInerney began calling it racquetball and the name slowly took over.

-6. Paille Maille.
 The earliest published occurrence of the word "croquet" is 1856.
 Prior to that, the Queen of Hearts' favorite game was called "paille maille" (or any number of variations such as pall mall and pelemele).
-Some early descriptions of paille maille suggest that at one point, it was played over a large area of land as in golf before it evolved to the short lawn version we know today.
+Some early descriptions of paille maille suggest that at one point, it was played over a large area of land (such as in golf) before it evolved to the short lawn version we know today.

-8. Shovillaborde.
 Long before it was considered a leisure activity for bar rats or the elderly, shuffleboard was a royal game.
-Henry VIII loved shovillaborde, AKA shovel board, and refused to let commoners play the kingly sport.
+Henry VIII in particular loved "shovillaborde," a.k.a. shovelboard, and he refused to let commoners play the kingly sport.

-10. Kick Baseball.
-I grew up with kickball on the playground and I bet a lot of you did too.
-If you’re familiar with the rules, it probably won’t surprise you to learn that kickball was invented by a playground supervisor to teach kids the rules of baseball.
+If you’re familiar with the rules of kickball, it probably won’t surprise you to learn that kickball was invented by a playground supervisor to teach kids the rules of baseball.
 Over the years (and in different regions) it has also been known as soccer-base or soccer-baseball.